 One of the most loved natural attractions on the Sunshine Coast is the Great Sandy National Park, a breathtaking park that stretches over 56,000 hectares.
-These massive sand dunes are a surreal environment to be in, though there are also other major highlights to explore in its natural surroundings.
+These massive dunes are a surreal environment, though there are other significant highlights to explore in its natural surroundings.

 Great Sandy National Park Map, Camping Cooloola, Qld

-Cooloola has a number of lengthy walks including the Cooloola Wilderness Trail which has a distance of 47.9km one way which takes between 3-5 days to complete; and the Cooloola Great Walk which has a distance of 102kms one way which takes 5-6 days to complete.
+Cooloola has some lengthy walks, including the Cooloola Wilderness Trail, which has a distance of 47.9km one way that takes between 3-5 days to complete, and the Cooloola Great Walk has a length of 102kms one way which takes 5-6 days to complete.
 This walk should not be attempted without a topographic map.
 Shorter walks are: Seary’s Creek, 200m (return) and take 10mins; Poona Lake, 4.2km (return) and takes 1.5hrs; and Freshwater Lake Circuit, 4.7km (return) and takes 2 hours.
 See attached images for more information.

-There are many camping options whilst in Cooloola, but please note that permits are required before setting up your camp and fees apply.
-There are a number of locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered sites set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.
+Cooloola has many camping options, but please note that permits are required before setting up your camp, and fees apply.
+There are several locations: Teewah Beach camping area offers beach camping without formally defined sites; Freshwater camping area provides shady, sheltered spots set amongst scribbly gum woodland about 500m inland from the beach; Poverty Point camping area offers small, undeveloped coastal camping overlooking the tranquil, tidal waters of the Tin Can Inlet; Fig Tree Point camping area is set among open forests with some wet, closed forest types; plus many more.